mfreeborn/heliocron/README.md

   * `--json` [optional]

-    When set, the report will be printed in JSON format, enabling other programs to easily parse the output.
+    If this flag is present, the report will be output in JSON format, enabling easier parsing by other programs.
 If absent, the report is presented in a human-readable format, as displayed in the [usage examples](#usage-examples) above.

     Example:
     ```bash